 It creates a concrete-like building material, stronger than the concrete itself.
-It traps and absorbs carbon dioxide as part of its drying and hardening process.
+Plus, it traps and absorbs carbon dioxide as part of its drying and hardening process.

-This is an interesting building material and is made from a mix of sawdust and concrete.
+This is an interesting building material made from a mix of sawdust and concrete.
 It is lighter than concrete and reduces transportation emissions.

 A terrazzo floor might be more expensive than carpets, but you will have to replace carpets.
 Terrazzo floor, on the other hand, can last for over four decades, making it a sustainable building material.

 Additionally, before pouring terrazzo into place, you can use the color of your choice and make the floor of your choosing.
 It makes for easy-to-clean floors, which can also be installed in high-traffic areas like schools, airports, and stadiums.